How Do Booleans Control Program Behavior?

 The second scope contains: “Display the string ‘Please log in.’ to the console.”

-The word “otherwise” captures what else means: we execute one scope or the other, never both and never neither.
+We execute one scope or the other, never both and never neither.
 Exactly one scope executes.

 Try it yourself.